 Two Eight Ministries is a global outreach effort led by Eric and Jillian Maitlen of Indianapolis.
-For over 10 years Two Eight has specialized in community outreach, conference worship, youth ministry, and addiction recovery/prevention.
-In partnership with churches, schools, not-for-profit organizations, and recovery programs; Two Eight has assisted over 1000 outreach events across the US, Europe, Central America, Asia, and the Caribbean.
+For over a decade Two Eight has specialized in community outreach, conference worship, youth ministry, and addiction recovery/prevention.
+In partnership with churches, schools, not-for-profit organizations, and recovery programs; Two Eight has helped facilitate over 1000 outreach events across the US, Europe, Central America, Asia, and the Caribbean.

 The back story...